Test in a live environment

 Dim rowCount As Integer = 2

-In the above code, the Excel sheet column "A1" is assigned the value from the DataTable column 1 at index 0 and the next Excel column "B1" value is assigned from column 2 at index 1 in the DataTable.
-The rowCount variable is set to a value of 2 for reading rows from DataTable.
+In above code, the Excel sheet column "A1" is assigned the value from the datatable column 1 at index 0 and next Excel column "B1" value is assigned from column 2 at index 1 in the datatable.
+The rowCount variable is set to a value 2 for reading rows from datatable starting from row two, this ensures we don't count the header row.

-The following code will read each row from the DataTable and assign it to a new row in the Excel file:
+The following code will read each row from the datatable and assign it to new row in Excel file:

 {